arinspunk/nuxt-multilingual-blog/README.md

 ## Any questions or comments?

 You are free to ask me (Xúlio) at [hello@xulioze.com](mailto:hello@xulioze.com).

+Ah!
 This code is open source so of course you can use it for any of your projects :blush: